catern/supervise/README.md

 - the fifo (and all hardlinks to it) is removed from the filesystem.
   This is provided by unlinkwait, which is holding a writable fd to the fifo, and exits when the fifo is removed from the filesystem.

-Renaming and moving the fifo is fine.
+Renaming and moving the fifo is fine, though it should not be moved between filesystems as mv(1) implements that by creating a new copy and deleting the old copy.

 In other words, the lifecycle of the daemon is tied to the fifo inode, which is something that exists in the filesystem and outlasts any individual process.